Waterborne disease: Terminology

-The term waterborne disease is reserved largely for infections that predominantly are transmitted through contact with or consumption of microbially polluted water.
-Many infections may be transmitted by microbes or parasites that accidentally, possibly as a result of exceptional circumstances, have entered the water.
-However, the fact that there might be an occasional infection need not mean that it is useful to categorize the resulting disease as "waterborne".
-Nor is it common practice to refer to diseases such as malaria as "waterborne" just because mosquitoes have aquatic phases in their life cycles, or because treating the water they inhabit happens to be an effective strategy in control of the mosquitoes that are the vectors.
+The term "waterborne disease" is reserved largely for infections that are predominantly transmitted through contact with or consumption of microbially polluted water.
+Many infections may be transmitted by microbes or parasites that have entered the water accidentally, perhaps due to exceptional circumstances.
+However it may not be useful to categorize a disease as "waterborne" just because it may occasionally be transmitted by water.
+Diseases such as malaria are commonly mistaken as "waterborne" because mosquitos, acting as vectors, have aquatic stages in their life cycle.
+Controlling or treating still water can reduce mosquito populations, suggesting the idea that the disease is transmitted through water and not mosquito bites.

 A related term is "water-related disease" which is defined as "any significant or widespread adverse effects on human health, such as death, disability, illness or disorders, caused directly or indirectly by the condition, or changes in the quantity or quality of any water".
 Water-related diseases are grouped according to their transmission mechanism: water borne, water hygiene, water based, water related.
 The main transmission mode for waterborne diseases is ingestion of contaminated water.

 Causes

-Lack of clean water supply, sanitation and hygiene (WASH) are major causes for the spread of waterborne diseases in a community.
-The fecal–oral route is a disease transmission pathway for waterborne diseases.
-Poverty also increases the risk of communities to be affected by waterborne diseases.
-For example, the economic level of a community impacts their ability to have access to clean water.
-Less developed countries might be more at risk for potential outbreaks of waterborne diseases but more developed regions also are at risk to waterborne disease outbreaks.
+Lack of clean water supply, sanitation and hygiene (WASH) are major causes of the spread of waterborne diseases.
+The fecal–oral route is a transmission pathway for waterborne diseases.
+Poverty also increases the risk of communities being affected by waterborne diseases.
+For example, the economic level of a community may affect its access to clean water.
+Less developed countries might be more at risk of waterborne disease outbreaks than more developed regions.
+Additionally, 1 in 4 people, or 2.1 billion people globally, currently do not have access to safe drinking water.